Restoration of the main altar

 The restorers have been returning the altar the original design which combines gold and copper.

-The team of restorers under the supevrision of Daniela Talavera continue in removing the upper layers of the paintings on the middle part of the altar, they restore its golden ornaments and the wooden architecture with marble imitation.
-The final design of the altar will combine gold and copper.
-This is the original colouring which the altar had at the time of its origin in the first quarter of the 18th centrury.
-It can already be seen on the upper part of the altar and on the statues which have been restored in 2017.
+The restaoration works on the baroque Main Altar began in 2006.
+During the last two years, the team of restorers under the supevision of Daniela Talavera worked on the middle part of the altar and the statues.
+They restored its marble imitation wooden architecture, the statues and the golden ornaments.
+The final design of the altar combines gold and copper.
+This is the original colouring which the altar had at the time of its origin in the first quarter of the 18th century and the use of this colouring is unique in Central Europe.

 The latter layers of paint needed to be removed from the sculptural decoration of the altars – the figures of the saints and angels – the polychrome layers in the face areas in particular.
-In many places, gilding washad been applied on a new underlying chalk layer.
-The layer was too thick and as a consequence it completely hidtotally degraded the original expressive quality of the carving and at the same time covered the fragmentary original layer on which copper foil was laid.
-It was decided that the gilding – applied probably in the 19th century – would be removed and the original copper foil restored.
+In many places, gilding had been applied on a new underlying chalk layer.
+The layer was too thick and as a consequence it completely hid and totally degraded the original expressive quality of the carving and at the same time covered the fragmentary original layer on which copper foil was laid.
+It was decided that the gilding – probably applied in the 19th century – would be removed and the original copper foil restored.

 Doc.
 Petr Kuthan, sculptor and restorer